Canjunxi

 Canjunxi (參軍戲) or nongcanjun was a popular form of Chinese performing art during the Tang (618–907), Five Dynasties (907–960), and Song (960–1279) periods.
 Initially a comedy duet, canjunxi became more complex and by the late Tang dynasty featured a combination of music, dance, and storytelling.

 Wang Guowei (1877–1927) believed it to be a primitive precursor of Chinese opera, while other scholars consider it to be more similar to certain forms of quyi, such as xiangsheng.

+In Li Shangyin’s Tang‑dynasty poem The Poem of My Darling Son (嬌兒詩), he writes: "Suddenly he imitates the cangjun actor, and in a lowered voice calls out to Canghu" (忽複學參軍，按聲喚蒼鶻).
+This depicts the poet’s little boy at play, mimicking adults by performing scenes from the cangjunxi, humorously lowering his voice to summon Canghu (蒼鶻), the clownish supporting role in that performance tradition.

 Origin

 According to a passage from Zhao Shu (趙書; "Book of Zhao") quoted in the 983 book Taiping Yulan, canjunxi originated from the Later Zhao dynasty (319–351) during the Sixteen Kingdoms period.
 The adjutant (參軍 (cānjūn)) Zhou Yan (周延) once embezzled several hundred bolts of official silk as the magistrate of Guantao and ended up in prison.
 Later Zhao's emperor Shi Le pardoned him, but humiliated him whenever there was a gathering.
 At these banquets, Zhou had to wear yellow silk clothes and perform comedy duets with another entertainer.
 When asked what his title was, Zhou would flutter his clothes and reply "I was the magistrate of Guantao once, but have been reduced to your ranks after embezzling these!" as everyone laughed.

 Another theory was that canjunxi originated from the Eastern Han period (25–220).